Six tips for teaching your first yoga class

 3. Invite some friends along

-If you can, get some friends to come along to your first class, and ask them to dot themselves around the studio or shala for moral support.
+One aspect that helps when figuring out how to teach your first yoga class is inviting some friends to come along to the class.
+Get your friends to your first class, and ask them to dot themselves around the studio or shala for moral support.
 If they know the sequence you are teaching, all the better – they can act as demonstrators for the class so you don’t have to be everywhere at once.
 They will be willing you to succeed, just as your fellow yoga-teacher students were, and they will help you relax and be yourself.
 Don’t leave your personality at the door – bring it with you into the room.

 4. Be prepared to go wrong